testrecorder/spring-test-recorder/README.md

 The tool will handle most of the cases and leave TODOs in places where the code could not be generated automatically.
 Solving these TODOs is mandatory in order to make the tests work.
-Refactoring and polishing the generated tests is highly recommended.
+Also refactoring and polishing the generated tests is highly recommended.
+From my experience using the tool, I estimate that 80% of the work is automated.
+Even if the tool cannot completely automate test generation, it will provide a solid productivity boost.

 ## When is this tool needed?